How Neuroplasticity Can Help to Alleviate Anxiety

 Dr. Wendi Suzuki is a neuroscientist at New York University and the author of Good Anxiety: Harnessing the Power of the Most Misunderstood Emotion believes that one of the best ways to improve your brain’s plasticity is to use your body.
 She explains: “Here you can think of your brain like a muscle.
 The more you work out, the bigger and stronger your hippocampus and prefrontal cortex gets.”

 Regular moderate physical activity increases grey matter in your brain, promotes the formation of new blood cells and alters neurotransmitter levels.
-Exercise can help to regulate the nervous system and make it less prone to be triggered by fight-or-flight response.
+Exercise can help to regulate the nervous system and make it less prone to be triggered by a fight-or-flight response.

 2. Meditation